 Influence of landscape dynamics on carbon cycling

-The thin layer along the Earth’s surface that supports life and drives biogeochemical cycles is frequently called the “critical zone.”
+The thin layer along the Earth’s surface that supports life and drives biogeochemical cycles is sometimes called the “critical zone.”
 Understanding how carbon and the plants and microbial communities that govern carbon fluxes are distributed across landscapes requires collaboration between geomorphologists and other experts in chemistry, ecology, and microbiology.
 These interdisciplinary studies are particularly important for understanding the fate of currently stored in permafrost that may be converted to greenhouse gases as the Arctic thaws.

 Plants are known to provide a significant source of strength and cohesion to soils on hillslopes and riverbanks, but they have only been present for less than 20% of Earth’s history.
 What did landscapes look like before there were land plants?